performous/performous/docs/DeveloperReadme.txt

 Indentation is one tab character per a pair of {}.
 Long lines that are split over several use "small indent" of two spaces.
-Labels (public/private, case/default) are one level "higher" than they should (i.e. one less tab) but have a small indent of two spaces instead.
+Labels (public/private, case/default) are one level "higher" than they should (i.e. one less tab).
 Do not try to align anything with the next/previous line of code.
 Maintaining the alignment wastes time and it also easily breaks with Emacs (which cannot understand that it should not convert those spaces that you used for alignment into tab characters).

 We prefer short and simple code.
 E-g- if (foo) bar(); is easiest to read when it is all on one line, so don't make it three or four lines long by adding braces,